 The MFG Day (Manufacturing Day) Sub-Committee is responsible for recruiting new companies to participate in the Dayton Region MFG Day.
 This committee is a good fit for people who spend a lot of time in manufacturing facilities and know what would look cool to students

 The Career Outreach Sub-Committee partners with Dayton area organizations to produce career events that help draw students to the manufacturing field.
-This committee is good for those who cannot make a long-term commitment as they only meet a couple times a year.
+This committee is good for those who cannot make a long-term commitment as they only meet a couple of times a year.